Todd Driggers, DVM

 Sonjah Frank, Certified Veterinary Technician

 Sonjah is originally from Iowa but has lived all over the Midwest.
 She has always had a passion for helping animals and grew up working on farms with family and friends.
 Her interests outside of work and volunteering at her family's church (Hosanna Lutheran) include hiking, swimming, kayaking, rafting, and camping.
 She graduated from Pima Medical Institute in February of 2016 as a Veterinary Technician and has now become both National and State Certified.
 At home she has a green cheek conure named Jimmy, a blue tongue skink, two beagles, and a cat.

 Dan Scrivener, BS, Certified Veterinary Technician

 Dan grew up in a military family and is a Navy veteran himself who has lived all over the world.
 He started his career in the veterinary field in 2000 working as a kennel technician.
 In 2002, Dan became a Certified Veterinary Technician.
 Minus the time he spent serving his country, he has been working with exotics and emergency and critical care medicine ever since.
 Dan has always had a passion for birds of prey and has become a licensed falconer and currently volunteers at Liberty Wildlife as an educator and medical services volunteer.
-He will be finishing his BS in Environmental Science with a minor in Biology in August of 2017 and plans to continue on to his Master’s degree.
-Dan spends his free time out hawking and hiking with his wife Stefanie, daughter Cameron, his terrier mix Archimedes, and his ferruginous hawk Quinn.
+He completed his BS in Environmental Science with a minor in Biology in August of 2017 and plans to continue on to his Master’s degree.
+Dan spends his free time out hawking and hiking with his wife Stefanie, daughter Cameron, his terrier mix Archimedes, his ferruginous hawk Quinn, and his prairie falcon Tesla.